-While many of the restrictions imposed during the COVID-19 pandemic are now being eased globally, the Company's business may still be impacted through lingering or renewed effects of the pandemic, including through supply chain and delivery delays, with a result that it may not be able to complete on its current biogas upgrading contracts within the anticipated timeframe.
+While many of the restrictions imposed during the COVID-19 pandemic have been removed globally, the Company's business may still be impacted through lingering or renewed effects of the pandemic, including through supply chain and delivery delays, with a result that it may not be able to complete on its current biogas upgrading contracts within the anticipated timeframe.
 In some cases, such delays may result in liquidated damages, may adversely affect the Company's recording of revenues, and receipt of milestone payments from these contracts may be deferred to later fiscal reporting periods.

-The Russia-Ukraine war has drastically reduced capacity for Ukraine to supply goods and raw materials, such as steel.
-The sanctions imposed on Russia have also led to the reduced availability of Russian-produced steel and other products.
+The Russia-Ukraine war drastically reduced capacity for Ukraine to supply goods and raw materials, such as steel.
+As the sanctions imposed on Russia continue, so too does the reduced availability of Russian-produced steel and other products.

-Climate change has increased the incidence of natural disasters caused by weather and climate extremes including heatwaves, droughts, forest fires, atmospheric rivers, torrential downpours and flooding.
-Future incidents could significantly adversely affect the Company's operations either directly, or by affecting the businesses of its suppliers or customers.
+Incidences of natural disasters caused by weather and climate extremes including heatwaves, droughts, forest fires, atmospheric rivers, torrential downpours and flooding could significantly adversely affect the Company's operations either directly, or by affecting the businesses of its suppliers or customers.

-Other events and factors that are beyond the Company's control but that may have a significant adverse effect on the Company's operations include, but are not limited to strikes and labour disruptions affecting transportation and shipping or the Company's suppliers or customers, and global political instabilities such as the outbreak of war, discussed below under "Macroeconomic and Geopolitical Risks and Uncertainties".
+Other events and factors that are beyond the Company's control but that may have a significant adverse effect on the Company's operations include but are not limited to strikes and labour disruptions affecting transportation and shipping or the Company's suppliers or customers, and global political instabilities such as the outbreak of war, discussed below under "Macroeconomic and Geopolitical Risks and Uncertainties".
 While the Company works to mitigate the effects of these uncontrollable events, there is no assurance that they will be effective in doing so in future, particularly when multiple events coincide, and they may negatively impact the Company's operations and profitability.